Jaime Serrano Cedillo: Assassination

 Initial reports indicate that Serrano Cedillo left his house to buy a newspaper at a nearby booth and was stabbed in the chest by someone with a sharp weapon.
 Serrano Cedillo was reportedly coming out of a public restroom when the attacker surprised him.
 The assailant then managed to flee the scene and no arrests have been made.
 Serrano Cedillo, on the other hand, made his way home and was transported to a nearby hospital by his family where he was later pronounced dead.
 The Mexican authorities indicated on 20 September 2012 that Serrano Cedillo's wife, Patricia Grimaldo de la Cruz, reportedly assassinated her husband after having a dispute that same morning for "profound series of conjugal differences."
 It was later proven that the assassination happened inside Serrano Cedillo's house and not outside his domicile, as previously stated.
 Unlike other political assassinations, Serrano Cedillo's death did not bore the signs of organized crime.
 Mexico's drug gangs typically target local leaders and police chiefs, not federal deputies.
 Moreover, stabbing is not typically a method Mexico's drug trafficking use to do their "dirty work," hinting the officials that the deputy's death was a personal attack.

 He was the second PRI politician killed in just two days; Eduardo Castro Luque, a deputy-elect of the state of Sonora, was shot dead by unknown assailants on 14 September 2012.
 In August 2012, Édgar Morales Pérez of the PRI was also shot and killed by gunmen.

 Funeral

 After the Municipal Committee of the PRI paid tribute to the fallen Serrano Cedillo on 17 September 2012, he was buried in Jardines de Oriente cemetery.

 Aftermath

-The Mexican government deployed more than 1,000 troops to Nezahualcóyotl as a response to the assassination of Serrano Cedillo under a military-led program called Operation Neza.
+The government deployed more than 1,000 troops to Nezahualcóyotl as a response to the assassination of Serrano Cedillo under a military-led program called Operation Neza.
 This was the first time since the start of Mexico's drug war in 2006 that soldiers have been deployed at this scale near the nation's capital.
 In Nezahualcóyotl, a city with around 1.1 million people and part of the Mexico City's metropolitan area, is home to a turf war between Los Zetas and La Familia Michoacana, two drug trafficking organizations that fight for the growing drug market and illegal goods in the region.

 The troops were finally relocated from Nezahualcóyotl on 3 November 2012 after Operation Neza concluded.